 Position 0:35

-The position is everything for a paediatric lumbar puncture.
-A calm, cool and collected assistant who is confident in maintaining an adequate position is essential for improving the likelihood of success.
+Positioning is essential for a paediatric lumbar puncture.
+A calm, cool, and collected assistant who is confident in maintaining an appropriate position is essential to improving the likelihood of success.

 You:

-Decide whether you are going to sit or stand for the procedure and set the bed height accordingly
+Decide whether to sit or stand for the procedure, and adjust the bed height accordingly.

 Patient:

-- Position the patient in the left or right lateral position with their knees to their chest.
-Avoid over-flexing the neck as this can cause respiratory compromise, especially in younger neonatal patients.
+- Position the patient in the left or right lateral position, with the knees drawn to the chest.
+Avoid excessive neck flexion, as this can cause respiratory compromise, particularly in neonatal patients.

-- Position the patient so that the plane of their back is exactly perpendicular (90 degrees) to the bed.
+- Position the patient with the plane of their back exactly perpendicular (90 degrees) to the bed.

-Hip flexion opens up the intervertebral spaces and makes the procedure easier.
-Neck flexion does nothing to help the procedure and will probably make it more uncomfortable for the child as well as make it harder for them to breathe.
+Hip flexion opens the intervertebral spaces and facilitates the procedure.
+Neck flexion does not benefit the procedure and will likely make it more uncomfortable for the child and harder for them to breathe.
 Supporting neonates in the sitting position with their hips flexed and their legs forward is associated with wider intervertebral spaces and less hypoxia than the left lateral position in this age group.

 Landmarks: